Babergh and Mid Suffolk’s blueprint for a sustainable future

-Councillors are set to consider a raft of environmental measures to help Babergh and Mid Suffolk District Councils achieve their ambition of becoming carbon neutral by 2030.
+Councillors will consider environmental measures to help Babergh and Mid Suffolk District Councils achieve their ambition of becoming carbon neutral by 2030.

-If agreed, the proposals will form the councils’ first Carbon Reduction Management Plan, setting out how they aim to fulfil their ambitions of becoming carbon neutral within the next ten years.
+If agreed, the proposals will form the councils’ first Carbon Reduction Management Plan.
+This will set out how they aim to fulfil their ambitions of becoming carbon neutral within the next ten years.

-The proposals, which are on the agenda for Babergh and Mid Suffolk’s simultaneous cabinet meeting on 6 July, follow the climate emergency motions passed by both councils in 2019 and the creation of the Joint Environment and Climate Change Task Force.
+The proposals, follow the climate emergency motions passed by both councils in 2019 and the creation of the Joint Environment and Climate Change Task Force.

-The task force has taken expert advice on which areas to target first for the greatest impact – working with Groundwork Suffolk to analyse current emissions and develop recommendations.
+The task force has taken expert advice on which areas to target first for the greatest impact.
+They have worked with Groundwork Suffolk to analyse current emissions and develop recommendations.

 Headline proposals include:

 - Exploring the use of the councils’ owned or controlled commercial estates, for renewable energy generation schemes, solar ports and battery storage

 - Working with the councils’ leisure providers to move towards both green tariff energy, and the buildings becoming less energy intensive to operate

 - Moving existing diesel-powered waste and fleet vehicles to a more sustainable fuel source such as waste vegetable oil.
 A longer term ambition with partners will be to introduce electric or hydrogen fuelled vehicles